9 Step Guide to Reverse Leptin Resistance & Thyroid Resistance

-We know that the standard american diet is full of industrial seed oils and inflammatory omega 6 fatty acids (the hallmark of processed food).
+We know that the standard American diet (10) is full of industrial seed oils and inflammatory omega 6 fatty acids (the hallmark of processed food).

 With this in mind is very important to remove all sources of processed foods, all sources containing industrial seed oils and to eat a whole food diet.

 True - this change in your diet by itself will be necessary for reducing your leptin level, but it will not be enough by itself to reverse the condition.

 If you have no idea where to start remember that changing your diet is easy as adding in real sources of whole food.

 Meaning you only eat foods with one ingredient (apples, bananas, almonds, etc.).

 This is a very simple and clear way to dramatically improve your health.

 - Bottom line: Changing your diet will be necessary to reduce leptin levels but often will not be enough by itself for significant weight loss.
 Focus on natural whole food, anti-inflammatory diets.

 Sleep is one of the most overlooked factors when it comes to weight loss.

 While improving your sleep may not help you lose weight by itself, what it does is still very powerful.